Programming Languages#

 Final algorithm#

 In this chapter, we have seen some initial constructs that Python makes available for developing an algorithm.
-In particular, we have introduced how to define a function with input parameters, variables, conditional statements (i.e. if
+In particular, we have introduced how to define a function with input parameters, variables, conditional statements (i.e. if, elif, and else), string, numeric, and boolean values, boolean operations and string and numeric comparisons.
+All these constructs enabled us to define our algorithm, which is finally introduced in Listing 17.

 1def contains_word(first_word, second_word, bib_entry):